camidemery/camidemery/README.md

 ## Thanks for Stopping By 👋

+I'm always experimenting with new technologies and building something fun, feel free to poke aroung the chaos.

 <!--
 **camidemery/camidemery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.